nxskok/pasias/docs/20-repeated-measures.md

 response values are at different times.
 That's the only part of it that is within subjects.
 The different drugs are a "between-subjects" factor: each rat only gets one of the drugs.
-(Things would be a lot more complicated if each rat got a different drug at a different time!
-But the rats each got one drug *once*, at the beginning, and the issue was the effect of that drug on all the growth that followed.)
+\marginnote{Things would be a lot more complicated if each rat got a different drug at a different time!
+But the rats each got one drug *once*, at the beginning, and the issue was the effect of that drug on all the growth that followed.}

 (e) Take a look at the output from the MANOVA.
 Is there a